Easy As Cookies

 • Place the chocolate roll on your work surface and unroll it.

 • Dollop the whipped cream along the surface of the cake.
 Spread it out into the short edge where you started the roll (which will become the center).
-Leave a ½ inch gap along the sides of the roll, and a 1 inch gap along the other short end.
+Leave a ½ inch gap along the long sides of the roll, and a 1 inch gap along the other short end.
 The cream will spread into those gaps as you roll the cake.

 • Roll the cake back up.
 (But don't include the tea towel in it this time!)
 Roll it relatively tightly.
 Some cream will squish out of the sides and end of the cake roll; this is normal and okay.
 The seam of the cake should be on bottom again.

-• Decide if you want to cover the swirled ends of the cake, or if you want to leave the whipped cream showing.
-Before covering the whipped cream, swipe up any excess that peeks beyond the edges of the sponge cake before coating it.
-Then, drizzle the chocolate over the ends the same way that you did with the sides of the cake.
+• If covering the whipped cream, swipe up any excess that peeks beyond the edges of the sponge cake before coating it; this makes it much easier to coat.
+Drizzle the chocolate over the ends the same way that you did with the sides of the cake.

 • Take a look around the cake from all angles, seeing if you need to do any chocolate touch-ups.
 Fix it as needed.
+By this time, chocolate ganache is usually cool enough that I can swipe it up from the platter onto the cake, and it will stay.

 • Use a clean rubber spatula, or a dampened paper towel, to scrape excess chocolate ganache from the serving platter to pretty it up.